This the fifth installment in a series for my 4th Travelversay Celebration.

 Yellowstone was the first place in the world to be designated as a national park.
-There was good reason for it.
-Located on a geologic hot spot and inside the caldera of an ancient volcano, Yellowstone is the most active geothermal site in the world.
+There was a good reason for it.
+Located the unique spot and inside the caldera of an ancient volcano, Yellowstone is the most active geothermal site in the world.
 You can see more hot springs and geysers here than anywhere else on Earth.
 The name “Yellowstone” comes from the sulfur deposits left on some of the rocks.
 It has Steamboat Geyser, the world’s tallest, and Old Faithful, arguably the world’s most popular.
-You can easily see large animals such as elk and bison, and even some of the most unique microscopic life lives in the termal pools.
+You can easily see large animals such as elk and bison, and even some of the unique microscopic life lives in the thermal pools.
 Oh, and there is a canyon in the park…and a lake…and huge waterfalls.
 It is an amazing place.

 1) Grand Canyon, Arizona

 If you have been to the Grand Canyon, then you probably understand why it is listed number one.
 There is nothing on Earth which really even comes close to the Grand Canyon.
 Looking down at a gigantic scar in the Earth is a very different experience than looking up at a mountain.
 You can sit and stare out at the canyon for hours.
 I know I did and I saw other people doing the same.
 I’ve been to the Grand Canyon once, but I returning is high on my priority list.
 I want to visit the north rim as well as go rafting through it on the Colorado River.
 If you have a bucket list or list of places you want to see before you die, the Grand Canyon has to be on it.